 In any case, consider the costs and benefits of choosing one model over the other.
 Any kind of indirect distribution will cut a portion of your revenue, but it can increase revenue in the long run by putting your product in front of more people.

 6. Sync marketing, sales, and support

 As we’re getting close to the end of the process of creating a go-to-market strategy, you’ll see that arguably the most challenging part is already behind us.
 Everything from now on relies more on internal than external factors.

 First, you need to tie everything together by synchronizing marketing, sales, and support departments for the upcoming product launch.

 As every organization is different, I won’t advise you on how to make your organization “click.”
 Instead, I’d like to share a few tips on what worked for me when launching new products or milestone features:

-- Work as much as possible with other departments.
-This is a must when developing your GTM strategy (at any stage of the process).
+- Work as much as possible with other departments – This is a must when developing your go-to-market strategy (at any stage of the process).
 Conduct internal interviews (but don’t make them formal) and ask people for their insight and ideas.